python-telegram-bot/python-telegram-bot/README.rst

 Feel free to join to our `Telegram group <https://telegram.me/joinchat/ALnA-AJQm5TwgZiwfxMvBQ>`_.

-If you face trouble joining in the group please ping me `via Telegram <https://telegram.me/leandrotoledo>`_, I'll be glad to add you.

 =======
 _`TODO`
 =======

-Patches and bug reports are `welcome <https://github.com/leandrotoledo/python-telegram-bot/issues/new>`_, just please keep the style consistent with the original source.
+Patches and bug reports are `welcome <https://github.com/python-telegram-bot/python-telegram-bot/issues/new>`_, just please keep the style consistent with the original source.

 - Add commands handler.